pubnub/pubnub-mcp-server/resources/sdk_docs/unity_publish-and-subscribe.md

 # Publish/Subscribe API for Unity SDK

-Low-latency global messaging.
-For concepts, see Connection Management and Publish Messages.
+Low-latency publish/subscribe for channels and entities.
+For conceptual guidance, see Connection Management and Publish Messages.

 ## Publish

-`publish()` sends a JSON-serializable message to all subscribers of a single channel.
+publish() sends a JSON-serializable payload to all subscribers of a single channel.

-- Requirements
+Prerequisites and limits
 - Initialize PubNub with publishKey.
-  - You don't have to be subscribed to publish.
+- You can publish without subscribing.
 - You cannot publish to multiple channels simultaneously.

-- Security
+Security
 - Enable TLS/SSL by setting ssl = true during initialization.
-Encryption is supported.
+- Optional message encryption via CryptoModule.

-- Message data
+Message data
-  - Message can be any JSON-serializable data (objects, arrays, numbers, strings).
-Avoid Unity-specific classes; if needed, use GetJsonSafe().
+- Payload must be JSON-serializable (objects, arrays, numbers, strings).
+Avoid Unity-specific classes or functions unless serialized safely.
+- Strings support UTF‑8.

-- Don't JSON serialize
+Don't JSON serialize
-  - Do not JSON serialize message or meta; the SDK handles serialization automatically.
+- Do not pre-serialize message or meta.
+Pass objects and let the SDK handle serialization.

-- Size
+Size and throughput
-  - Max message size: 32 KiB (includes channel and escaped characters).
-Aim for under 1,800 bytes.
+- Max message size: 32 KiB (including channel name and escaped chars).
+Aim for < 1,800 bytes.
-  - Exceeding returns Message Too Large.
+- Exceeding limit returns Message Too Large.
-- Publish rate
-  - Publish as fast as bandwidth allows; soft throughput limits apply.
-In-memory subscriber queue is 100.
-- Message serialization
+- Soft throughput limit; in-memory subscriber queue holds 100 messages.
+Bursts can cause drops if subscribers lag.

+Serialization helpers
-  - Circular references can cause issues; use GetJsonSafe() extension if needed.
+- For circular references (e.g., Vector3), use GetJsonSafe().
-- Custom message type
-  - Optional CustomMessageType label, e.g., text, action, poll.
-- Best practices
-  - Publish serially.
-  - Verify success return code ([1,"Sent","136074940..."]); publish next only after success.
-  - On failure ([0,"blah","<timetoken>"]), retry.
-  - Keep queues under 100; throttle bursts (e.g., ≤5 msgs/sec).

 ```
 `pubnub.Publish().Channel(defaultChannel).Message(transform.GetJsonSafe()).Execute((a, b) => { });